joemoose/dungeoneers.d20/docs/character.md

 Roll **2d6+4** four times, noting the results.
 Assign the lowest value to your LUCK and the other three as you prefer to STR, DEX, and WIL.

-## Step 4: Hit Points
+## Step 5: Hit Points

 Hit points (HP) represent the damage you can shrug off before suffering any actual harm.
 HP is easily and quickly restored.

 Roll **d4+2** to determine your starting hit points.

-## Step 5: Starting Equipment
+## Step 6: Starting Equipment

 Let’s see what equipment you’ve brought to your new adventuring life.

 Everyone starts with a heavy hooded cloak of their choice of color, adventuring gear, a dagger, and 3d6 coins.

-Choose **two** more items from the following list.
+Choose **three** more items from the following list.
 You may choose an item more than once.

 - spear
 - shortbow and a quiver of arrows